-Several articles in the synthetic biology section of the IDT DECODED newsletter present methods for cloning double-stranded DNA into plasmid vectors (See the Additional reading sidebar below).
-The procedure is used for sequencing, building libraries of DNA molecules, gene and non-coding RNA expression, creating synthetic genes and genomes, and many other applications.
-These articles have reviewed the Gibson Assembly™ method, cohesive-end, and blunt-end cloning techniques.
+Several articles in the Genes and gene fragments section of the IDT DECODED online newsletter present methods for cloning double-stranded DNA into plasmid vectors.
+Collectively, the procedures presented are used for sequencing, building libraries of DNA molecules, gene and non-coding RNA expression, creating synthetic genes and genomes, and many other applications.
+These articles have reviewed the Gibson Assembly™ (Synthetic Genomics) method, cohesive-end, and blunt-end cloning techniques.
 Here we discuss assembly PCR, a method commonly employed for constructing synthetic genes.

 Why assembly PCR

-Assembly PCR, using synthetically derived DNA, is a very flexible technique for producing novel gene sequences.
+Assembly PCR, using synthetically derived DNA, is a flexible technique for producing novel gene sequences.
 Single-stranded oligos or a mix of single- and double-stranded DNA are used to produce longer genes of up to several thousand base pairs.
-The approach can also be beneficial for assembling constructs with modular elements, such as antibodies (see the article, A Next Generation Understanding of Immune Response).
+The approach can also be beneficial for assembling constructs with modular elements, such as antibodies.

 Overall flexibility and the low cost of standard oligonucleotides make assembly PCR seem like an easy choice for gene construction.
 However, there are several considerations that make the technique, in practice, more challenging.
 In addition to design and logistics factors, the success of assembly PCR is affected by the same factors that affect regular PCR.